meilisearch/multimedia-commons-meilisearch-uploader/README.md

 ## Performance

-The application is designed for high performance with:
+The application is designed for high performance and memory efficiency with:

+- **Streaming S3 Processing**: Uses Rust Streams to process S3 objects without loading all keys into memory
+- **Constant Memory Usage**: Processes images in streaming batches, maintaining constant memory footprint regardless of dataset size
-- Parallel S3 object listing with continuation tokens
+- **Parallel S3 object listing**: Uses continuation tokens for paginated S3 API calls
-- Concurrent image downloads with semaphore-based rate limiting
+- **Concurrent image downloads**: Semaphore-based rate limiting for optimal throughput
-- Efficient monocolor detection using grid-based pixel sampling
+- **Efficient monocolor detection**: Grid-based pixel sampling with compression artifact tolerance
-- Batch processing to minimize Meilisearch API calls
+- **Intelligent batch processing**: Minimizes Meilisearch API calls while respecting size limits
-- Built-in retry logic with exponential backoff for transient failures
+- **Built-in retry logic**: Exponential backoff for transient failures
-- Memory-efficient streaming processing
-- Progress tracking and detailed statistics
+- **Real-time progress tracking**: Detailed statistics and progress monitoring

 ### Performance Tuning

-- Adjust `--max-downloads` based on your network bandwidth and S3 rate limits
+- Adjust `--max-downloads` based on your network bandwidth and S3 rate limits (default: 50)
-- Adjust `--max-uploads` based on your Meilisearch instance capacity
+- Adjust `--max-uploads` based on your Meilisearch instance capacity (default: 10)
-- Use `--batch-size` to control memory usage vs. API efficiency
+- Use `--batch-size` to control processing batch size - larger batches improve parallelization (default: 100)
+- The streaming architecture maintains constant memory usage regardless of dataset size
-- Monitor the progress output to gauge optimal concurrency settings
+- Monitor the progress output to gauge optimal concurrency settings for your environment

 ## Image Processing

-- **Supported Formats**: JPEG, PNG
+- **Supported Formats**: JPEG, PNG (detected by file extension)
-- **Monocolor Detection**: Images with uniform color are filtered out
+- **Advanced Monocolor Detection**: Grid-based pixel sampling with tolerance for compression artifacts (<1% variation threshold)
-- **Base64 Encoding**: All valid images are encoded to base64
+- **Base64 Encoding**: All valid images are encoded to base64 for Meilisearch storage
+- **Streaming Processing**: Images are processed as they are discovered, not batched in memory
-- **Error Handling**: Failed downloads/processing are logged but don't stop the process
+- **Error Handling**: Failed downloads/processing are logged and counted but don't stop the process

 ## Dependencies